henil-codes/cloneNetflix/README.md

-# I'm building a clone of Netflix Website.
+# Building a Netflix clone.

-### Here are some feature or changes I will add in future.
+### Here are some feature and changes I will add in future.

 - Make Website Responsive
 - Improve Design (Add Different fonts styles, images, videos).